Codesai/practice_program_ts_audiense/32-text-processing-d/README.md

 ## Constraints.

-- Reuse as much domain code as possible (not all domain code will be reused).
+- Reuse as much domain code as possible (hint: not all current domain code will be reused).

-- Use [express](https://expressjs.com/) and test the API with [supertest](https://www.npmjs.com/package/supertest).
+- Use [express](https://expressjs.com/) for the API and test it with [supertest](https://www.npmjs.com/package/supertest).

 ## Hints

 Think about:

-- what needs to be different, and what can remain the same if you were creating and endpoint that performs the same text analysis.
+- what needs to be different, and what can remain the same to create and endpoint that performs the current text analysis.

 - how you would refactor the current CLI application to separate what needs to be different from the parts that can remain the same.